 The tax system is by and large progressive within each source of income: the mean ATR on wage income rises from little about 25 percent at lowest income to 45 percent at incomes just above 1,000,000 CZK.
 The ATRs slightly decline once income exceeds 1,242,000 CZK (4 times the average wage) because the social contributions are capped at that level.
-Tax credits make the taxes progressive despite the linear health and social contributions and the flat personal income tax.
-To illustrate, the ATR would have been, in the absence of tax credits and other non-linearities, 48.6 percent.
-A person with two children and the average gross earnings of CZK 255,000 subtracts the basic credit of CZK 24,840 and two child tax credits of CZK 13,404 and pays no income tax, which reduces his ATR to 33.6 percent.
-The same credits represent a far smaller fraction of income for a person with gross wages of CZK 510,000 (twice the average earnings), and his ATR is 10 percentage points higher (43.6 percent).
+Tax credits make the taxes progressive despite the linear health and social contributions and the flat personal income tax.13

-The mean ATR on business income is V-shaped, initially falling from 33 to 23 percent at incomes around 280,000 CZK, but then rising gradually to 36 percent at incomes between 1,500,000 and 2,000,000.
+The mean ATR on business income is U-shaped, initially falling from 33 to 23 percent at incomes around 280,000 CZK, but then rising gradually to 36 percent at incomes between 1,500,000 and 2,000,000.
 The reason for the initial U-shaped pattern is the minimum income thresholds for social and health contributions which are quite high for the self-employed with main business: 155,000 CZK per year for social and 310,000 per year for health contributions.
 The self-employed with incomes below the thresholds pay contributions "as if" their income was at the thresholds.
 Interestingly, the distribution of the business income exhibits spikes around incomes that coincide with the two thresholds, suggesting an optimizing behavior whereby the self-employed bunch at incomes that minimizes the tax liability.